ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

 Taking something by-value in Rust by default means **moving** the value, not copying.
 In comparison, copying is usually explicit with `.clone()` and references are explicit with `&` and `&mut`.

-The second important difference is that a move does not leave an object behind, when moving out of an object, the moved-from object is no longer accessible.
+The second important difference is that a move does not leave an object behind; when moving out of an object, the moved-from object is no longer accessible.

 ### References Cheat Sheet